spatie/laravel-medialibrary/docs/working-with-media-collections/defining-media-collections.md

 }
 ```

-This way, the image sizes are always as expected:
+In this way, the image sizes are always as expected:

 ```php
 $model->getFirstMediaUrl('avatar'); // default_avatar.jpg